nbeaver/why-linux-is-better/README.rst

 Linux users can choose among the usual ext3 journaling filesystem or up-and-coming filesystems like `Btrfs`_.
-Unlike FAT and NTFS filesystems, ext3 and Btrfs `do not require defragmentation`_.
+Unlike FAT and NTFS filesystems, ext3 and Btrfs `do not require defragmentation`_ to maintain good performance.
 Realistically, though, `defragmentation isn't that important for NTFS`_, either.

 .. _Btrfs: https://btrfs.wiki.kernel.org/index.php/Main_Page